ShaunMaher/KhadasVim/documentation/TestingViaTFTP.md

 fork of u-boot) does not support DHCP.
 If your TFTP server is in another subnet, you need to know your gateway's IP.

+## ROOTFS
+You can follow the following steps without having a ROOTFS for the kernel to mount and init from but you'll obviously reach a point where the kernel stops.

+By default, the kernel is passed command line options from u-boot and the u-boot we build tells the kernel for mount any filesystem it can find that has the label "ROOTFS".
+This means that you could have such a partition on an SD card, USB drive or on the eMMC itself.

 ## Install U-Boot
 I didn't try installing u-boot itself via TFTP.
 I just installed it [the old fashioned way](InstallOntoVim.md).